MickeyKay/genesis-simple-logo/README.md

 __Tested up to:__ Genesis 2.1, WordPress 3.9
 __License:__ [GPL-2.0+](http://www.gnu.org/licenses/gpl-2.0.html)

 A common issue with the Genesis Framework is that it's complicated for users to add their own logo.
 This plugin attempts to solve this problem by adding a Logo uploader to the WordPress customizer panel.
-The logo added is fully responsive and has been tested with most of the offical StudioPress themes.
+The logo added is fully responsive and has been tested with most of the official StudioPress themes.

 ## Features